nus-sps/modules.sp3176/Chapter 3/Light.md

 value $c=299792458\text{ ms}^{-1}$.
 Since the speed of light does not change at all (bar some circumstances), light can be entirely (and is often the case) described with only one of the two variables;
-application of equation \ref{eq:wavespeed} would govern the other.
+application of equation 3 would govern the other.
 The wave-like nature of light motivates us to mathematically describe light in the form of a wave.
 In its most general form, the equation of a periodic wave looks like: